 All of our standard products are 100% Guaranteed (custom items such as Acoustic Art Panels cannot be returned).

-If you are not 100% satisfied with your purchase you may return the items for a full refund (excluding custom products) within 30 days.
-We require customers to pay for roundtrip shipping – the cost to send products to you and the cost to ship returns back to us.
+If you are not 100% satisfied with your purchase you may return the items for a full refund (excluding custom products) within 30 days of receipt.
+You will be responsible for the shipping cost to return unwanted merchandise.
+You can pay for the return shipment yourself with a carrier of your choice.
 The entire purchase price of the products (excluding shipping) will be refunded as soon as we receive the panels.
 We want every customer to be happy with our products and our customer service.
 Our family-owned company won’t have it any other way!

 United States and Europe